Online and Internet Teaching Resources

-As our members have had to close their doors to teaching lessons in a classroom setting, we have seen a number of them creating online teaching programmes and conducting their lessons via online platforms such as Skype and Zoom (which is free for unlimted one-on-one meetings / lessons).
+As our members have had to close their doors to teaching lessons in a classroom setting, we have seen a number of them creating online teaching programmes and conducting their lessons via online platforms such as Skype, Zoom (which is free for unlimited one-on-one meetings / lessons) or Jitsi.

 IAYO’s Internet Teaching Pilot Scheme

 Firstly, a number of years ago IAYO, along with Carlow College of Music, Music Generation Carlow, Laois School of Music and Music Generation Laois, launched an Oboe Internet Teaching Pilot in 2016 which allowed for one-on-one tuition and distance learning.
 You can find all the information on the programme here including the teaching model, Internet Teaching Child Protection Statement and a step-by-step guide to internet teaching.

 The advice contained in our safeguarding information from 2016 assumed that online teaching equipment belonged to a school or education service.
 This is not practical in many situations now and teachers should agree on a case-by-case basis with parents and students:

 - If the lesson is to be supervised by a parent;

 - If the lesson is to be recorded;